laurenperez/M1L8-dom-intro-wbp/README.md

 ### Step 2

-Get today's date and store it in a variable
+Get today's date and store it in a variable, then begin to populate all of the elements of the date:
+- Use the [`getMonth()`](https://www.w3schools.com/jsref/jsref_getmonth.asp) method on the date to get a number for the month.
+- Create an array of all 12 months in order, starting with January.
+Use the `monthIndex` to pull the name of the current month from this array and store it in a variable.

 ### Step 3

-Use the [`getMonth()`](https://www.w3schools.com/jsref/jsref_getmonth.asp) method on the date to get a number for the month.
+Using the same process you did with the `getMonth()` method, create the follow methods to dynamically retrieve the entire date:
+- Use [`getDay()`](https://www.w3schools.com/jsref/jsref_getday.asp) to acquire the day of the week.
+- Use [`getDate()`](https://www.w3schools.com/jsref/jsref_getdate.asp) to acquire the date number.
+- Use [`getFullYear()`](https://www.w3schools.com/jsref/jsref_getfullyear.asp) to acquire the year number.

 ### Step 4

-Create an array of all 12 months in order, starting with January.
-Use the `monthIndex` to pull the name of the current month from this array and store it in a variable.

-### Step 5

-Repeat steps 2 & 3 using `getDay()` to acquire the day of the week.

-### Step 6

-Use`getDate()` to acquire the date number.

-### Step 6

-Use`getFullYear()` to acquire the year number.

-### Step 7

 Use string interpolation or concatenation to build the string you want to add to the subheading.
 Don't forget the hyphen, spaces, and commas!

-### Step 8

-Select the DOM element that holds the subheading and store it in a variable.
+- Select the DOM element that holds the subheading and store it in a variable.

-### Step 9

-Use string concatenation to add your date string to the current `innerText` of the subheading.
+- Use string concatenation to add your date string to the current `innerText` of the subheading.
 Make it uppercase!

 ---
 #### Inspiration